 2. What are the best practices for email list building?

-4. Make an eye-catching opt-in form
+4. Create an eye-catching full-page form

 6. Promote your email list on social media channels